pepefrog69/conversation/configure-workspace.md

 1. Click **Invite users**.

 When people you invited next log in to {{site.data.keyword.cloud_notm}}, they will see your organization available from their list of accounts.

+With more people editing a workspace, unintended changes can occur, including a workspace deletion.
+Consider creating backup copies of your workspace on a regular basis, so you can roll back to an earlier version if necessary.
+To create a backup, simply export the workspace as a JSON file.